 How can Educators use Technology to Support Student-Centered Learning and Help Improve Learning Outcomes?

-I am the CIO at The College of Westchester in White Plains, NY, where I also teach as a member of Faculty of Administration.
-EmergingEdTech is a personal weblog I run where I interact with a community of other educators and technologist, explore the use of technology as an instructional tool and student success enabler.
+I am the CIO at The College of Westchester in White Plains, NY, where I also teach as a member of the Faculty of Administration.
+EmergingEdTech is a personal weblog I run where I interact with a worldwide community of educators and technologists, exploring the use of technology as an instructional tool and student success enabler.
 I also consider other education related topics of interest.

 I strive to be a motivating manager and leader, to be the best teacher I can be, and to help others along the road on their living and learning journey.
-I consider it a total privilege to be able to help others learn, to learn from you, and to encourage students and teachers everywhere to be their best.
+I consider it a great privilege to be able to help others learn, to learn from them, and to encourage students and teachers everywhere to be their best.

 I am intrigued by the ways that learning is changing in an era in which technology is touching just about everything.
-The more I study it, the more I see that properly implemented and supported instructional technologies and tools can absolutely help to make learning more engaging and more productive for students and teachers alike.
-Of course, it’s never about the technology alone – tech is just a tool that should never substitute for good teaching, but the more we learn about how the tool can be used, the more productively we can use it.
+Properly implemented and supported instructional technologies and tools can help to make learning more engaging and productive for students and teachers alike.
+Of course, it's never about the technology alone – tech is just a tool that should never substitute for good teaching.
+But tech can help teachers make the shift to student-centered learning.

-Not only can the marriage of technology and education improve learning outcomes, it is radically advancing availability (delivery and consumption).
-It’s lowering costs.
+Of course, for decades now, technology has helped to radically advance the availability of education.
 It is bringing remote learners, teachers, and experts together to teach and learn from each other.
 It is creating so many possibilities for active, engaged learning.
 It is changing the world (a little bit at a time).

 I hope you will come and join the conversation!

-Come learn and explore with us, and share your insights with others!
+Please come learn and explore with us, and share your insights, questions, and comments!

 EmergingEdTech on Popular Social Media Channels

 - Like us and fan up on the Facebook Fan Page